maragelis/ParadoxMulti-MQTT/README.md

 ## Steps to use it:
 1. Download the files in this repository and place it in some directory
-2. Edit the config.ini file to match your setup
+2. Copy config.ini.example to config.ini and edit it to match your setup
 3. Run the script: Python Multi-MQTTv2.py